rudresh-v/al-folio/_pages/happy_bday.md

                 <button id="muteToggle" aria-label="Mute or unmute">Mute</button>
               </div>
               <p class="note">
-                Close your eyes, breathe, and let these seconds remind you how loved you are.
+                Relax, take a deep breath, and let these seconds remind you that I admire you for all that you are, and that you should be proud of yourself for everything you’ve accomplished.
               </p>
             </div>
           </div>